vuetifyjs/vuetify/packages/docs/src/pages/en/directives/mutate.md

 ### Immediate

-Unlike the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver), the Mutation Observer does **not** invoke its callback when instantiating a new instance.
+Unlike the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver), the provided callback is **not** immediately invoked when a Mutation Observer is created.
 Vuetify normalizes this behavior with the **immediate** option.
-In the following example, the `v-mutate` directive invokes the _onMutate_ method when element is initially mounted in the DOM **and** with every mutation; based upon the provided options.
+In the following example, the `v-mutate` directive invokes the _onMutate_ method when the element is initially mounted in the DOM **and** with every mutation; based upon the provided options.

 ```html
 <template>